programmerqeu/node-red-contrib-say/README.md

 node-red-contrib-play
 =====================

-Output node for node-red  to play sounds.
+Output node for node-red  for tts (text to speech).
+Let your computer speak the entered text.

 ## Install